 Welcome to StatsMaps, where every map tells a story!

-Be sure to come back every week for a new StatsMaps story check the Red Lion Data catalogue regularly for new data sets.
+Be sure to come back regularly for a new StatsMaps story.
 Please leave us a comment letting us know if you like our new StatsMaps feature!
 Also, if you have an idea for StatsMaps, let us know!

 Director of Marketing